ThibeauK/forumistic-blog/posts/post3.md

-# Blog vs Forum
+# Blog vs forum

 During the early development of this page multiple aliases were used: forum-wiki, thesis-forum, blog-wiki.
 Unclear of their respective meaning, I used them as an entry point into my research.
-The first step after the websites creation was to define it.
+The first step after the website's creation was to define it.
 The page *Blog, Wiki or Forum – Which to use?* <a href="#bibliography">[2]</a> compares the forum, blog and wiki.
 It’s clear that the term wiki does not fit the created framework.
 Classification becomes a comparison between blog and forum.

 *Definition*

-*Teaching.unsw defines the blog as online journal, diary or news column with posts in reverse-chronological order (latest first) and options for readers to comment.
+*Teaching.unsw defines the blog as an online journal, diary or news column with posts in reverse-chronological order (latest first) and options for readers to comment.
 The forum is explained as a noticeboard or message board where people start new topics or discussions and respond to existing ones.*

 *Uses*